semrush/intergalactic/website/docs/components/counter/counter-code.md

 ## Counter in Dot

-The `Dot` component can also contain a text counter.
-For more information, see the [Dot](/components/dot/dot).
+The `Dot` component also contains a text counter.
+For more information, refer to [Dot](/components/dot/dot).

 ::: sandbox